 Who Was Wallis Simpson?

-Wallis Simpson was born in 1896 in Blue Ridge Summit, Pennsylvania.
-An American socialite, she had been married twice when she met Edward, Duke of Windsor (then the Prince of Wales), at a party.
+Wallis Simpson was an American socialite who had been married twice when she met Edward, Duke of Windsor (then the Prince of Wales), at a party.
 She became Edward's mistress, leading to the "abdication crisis" in which he stepped down as king in order to be with her.
 Wallis married Edward in June 1937, and spent the remainder of her life as the Duchess of Windsor, until her death in Paris in 1986.

 Wallis Simpson was born Bessie Wallis Warfield on June 19, 1896, in Blue Ridge Summit, Pennsylvania.
 The daughter of Baltimore residents Teackle Wallis Warfield and Alice Montague, Wallis dropped her first name during her youth.
 Her father died of tuberculosis when she was a baby, and Alice became dependent on the charity of her wealthy brother-in-law Solomon Davies Warfield.
 Uncle Warfield paid for Wallis to attend Oldfields School, the most expensive girls' school in Maryland, where she was at the top of her class and was known for always being immaculately dressed.

 In 1916, Wallis met Earl Winfield Spencer Jr., a U.S. Navy aviator.
 The couple married that November.
 Win, as her husband was known, was an alcoholic, and over the course of their marriage, he was stationed in San Diego, Washington, D.C., and China.
 When their marriage began to break down, Wallis spent what she called her "lotus year" in China, traveling alone.
 She and Win divorced in 1927.